petabloc/kubernetes-the-hard-way/AWS/docs/04-certificate-authority.md

 }
 ```
+NOTE: How to set PUBLICIPADDRESS, check previous page, also in previous page JAMESP where the fuck does "LOAD_BALANCER_ARN" come from.

 > The Kubernetes API server is automatically assigned the `kubernetes` internal dns name, which will be linked to the first IP address (`10.32.0.1`) from the address range (`10.32.0.0/24`) reserved for internal cluster services during the [control plane bootstrapping](08-bootstrapping-kubernetes-controllers.md#configure-the-kubernetes-api-server) lab.